 Setting up a scholarship fund can be easy to do, but the specifics can vary depending on the type of fund you wish to establish.
 The easiest method is to set up a regular account for donations to a specified person or group.
 However, this type of scholarship does not carry any tax exemptions.
 If you wish to set up a tax-exempt scholarship fund, you need to qualify as a charitable organization that can accept tax-deductible donations.

-Outsource administrative tasks.
 If your scholarship fund grows large, you may consider outsourcing the day-to-day operation of the scholarship program to an established third-party vendor.
+While establishing a scholarship endowment is easy, managing it is not.
 Scholarship management organizations can help you contain costs, reduce administrative headaches and increase compliance with federal and state scholarship laws.